-Introduced by the Presiding Officer as Futures Forum chair, this event showcased Heriot-Watt University’s academic research behind Social Bite’s ambitious plan to tackle homelessness, along with social enterprise’s work with others to tackle this long-term problem in Scotland.
+On 31 January 2018, the Futures Forum held a reception to showcase Heriot-Watt University’s academic research behind Social Bite’s ambitious plan to tackle homelessness, along with the social enterprise’s work with others to tackle this long-term problem in Scotland.

 Rt Hon Ken Macintosh MSP, Presiding Officer

-As Chair of the Futures Forum Board Ken Macintosh MSP opened by noting that homelessness is a complex and challenging problem, which affects people in different ways in different parts of the country.
+As Chair of the Futures Forum Board Ken Macintosh MSP opened by noting that homelessness is a complex and challenging problem.
 While good work has been done in Scotland since devolution, there remains much to be done.
 And behind every statistic is a person with their own, often tragic, story.

 The Presiding Officer noted the attention paid to the issue recently, with the Scottish Government homelessness and rough sleeper action group being set up and the Local Government and Communities Committee finalising its inquiry into the issue.
 By exploring the services currently available, and by speaking to those at risk of becoming homeless or experiencing homelessness, the Committee’s work contributes to the debate on how best to tackle the issue.